 Note: Successful completion of these courses requires a grade of a C or better.

 Psychology Department Policy Regarding OCICU Online Classes for SAGE Students

 SAGE students who are in good academic standing may register for courses at other institutions affiliated with the Online Consortium of Independent Colleges and Universities (OCICU).
 Normally, courses that are required for the Applied Psychology Major should be taken at Cedar Crest College, regardless of whether the class format is traditional classroom, hybrid or online.
-Requests to take an OCICU course for an Applied Psychology Major core requirement (PSY 100, PSY 213, PSY 214, PSY 229, PSY 250, PSY 309, PSY 351) will be evaluated on a case-by-case basis and may be approved under extenuating circumstances.
+Requests to take an OCICU course for an Applied Psychology Major core requirement (PSY 100, PSY 213, PSY 214, PSY 229, PSY 250, PSY 309, PSY 351) will be evaluated on a case-by-case basis and may be approved only under extenuating circumstances.
 Students who want to use an OCICU course to satisfy an Applied Psychology Major elective, must receive approval in advance from the CCC Psychology Department Chair (in consultation with the student’s advisor).
 Filling out the on-line request form does not give you permission to take that course; it is a formal request.
-Approval to take the course must be obtained from your Advisor.
-For Psychology electives, advisors may approve courses through the OCICU, provided those courses are not available to students at Cedar Crest College during the same time frame, and that the course in question has been approved as consistent with the mission, vision and goals of the Cedar Crest College Psychology Department.
+For Psychology electives, the Department may approve courses through the OCICU, provided those courses are not available to students at Cedar Crest College during the same time frame, and that the course in question has been approved as consistent with the mission, vision and goals of the Cedar Crest College Psychology Department.
 OCICU courses are evaluated on a semester by semester basis and lists of approved courses will be maintained by the Psychology Department.

 Students should keep in mind that at least 18 credits for the Psychology major must be completed at Cedar Crest College in courses taught by Cedar Crest faculty.
 Students may take a maximum of 3 OCICU courses for the Applied Psychology major.